tlqiao/dev-demo/README.md

 ### dev-demo Info

+#### If you think these demo codes are useful, please give the project a star.Thank you!

 - **custom-jest-runtime:** build a tool similar to jest, more details see [here](https://blog.csdn.net/qiaotl/article/details/139985555)
 - **custom-pytest:** build a tool similar to pytest, more details see [here](https://blog.csdn.net/qiaotl/article/details/139990767)
 - **microservice-demo:** learning microservice demo code